svierk/angular-bootstrap-toast-service/README.md

 Run

-- `npm start` for a dev server.
+- `npm run start:dev` for a local dev server.
 Navigate to `http://localhost:4200/`.

 ## Linter and Prettier